Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Introduction

+In this work, we formalize optimal control with natural images as a reinforcement learning task, and derive the general conditions under which an image includes sufficient information for optimal control.
+To prove (empirically) that an overcomplete sparse code gives the most efficient image representation compared with alternative approaches, we develop a new reinforcement learning benchmark.
+This benchmark allows the performance and efficiency of different image representations to be compared on a scaleable optimal control task.
+As no well-established benchmark for optimal control with natural images currently exists, this new benchmark fills a void.
+The benchmark is scalable so the number of states and length of horizon of the optimal control task can be easily increased; and the benchmark design ensures both optimal and suboptimal solutions coexist so that optimality can be clearly demonstrated.

-Most reinforcement learning is done with synthetic data of limited complexity, and previous work in this area has suggested that more work should be done to extend the paradigm of reinforcement learning to real-world data such as natural images and natural video \citep{zhang2018natural}.
-Past examples of these efforts include using image representations to integrate unsupervised training of deep neural networks into reinforcement learning; specifically for visual navigation \citep{lange}, and simulated autonomous driving tasks \citep{zhang2021learning}.
-In order to obtain better policies with neural networks on standard classic control tasks, previous work has also investigated the use of sparse coding and sparse representations in reinforcement learning \citep{Martha1,Martha2,Rafati}.
-Although none of these works considered images or other high-dimensional datasets, and computational efficiency was not investigated.
-The closest previous work to that presented here is in \cite{loxley2}, where sparse image representations were shown to significantly decrease the computational resources required for finding optimal policies.
-However, this work was limited by a small video dataset, which meant that extending results to large numbers of states and long horizons was not possible.
-Further, only a deterministic optimal control task was considered rather than a general Markov decision process, and the overcomplete sparse representations investigated were very small.
-In this work, a more general approach to optimal control is taken, and the development of a new reinforcement learning benchmark allows results for image representations to be significantly scaled up by orders of magnitude.
+Previous work on reinforcement learning is heavily concentrated on synthetic datasets of limited complexity (although the tasks themselves may have very high complexity).
+Researchers have previously suggested that more work should be done to extend the paradigm of reinforcement learning to real-world data such as natural images (as shown in Figure~\ref{nat_image}, for example) and natural video \citep{zhang2018natural}.
+The few available examples of these efforts include using image representations to integrate unsupervised training of deep neural networks into reinforcement learning; specifically for visual navigation \citep{lange}, and simulated autonomous driving tasks \citep{zhang2021learning}.
+A little more work exists on the role of sparse codes and sparse representations in reinforcement learning, such as work to obtain better policies with neural networks on certain standard classic control tasks \citep{Martha1,Martha2,Rafati}.
+This line of work dates back to early research on coarse coding in reinforcement learning.
+However, none of these works considered sparse codes of images or other high-dimensional datasets of high complexity.
+The closest previous work appears in \cite{loxley2}, where sparse representations of images were applied to find optimal policies for a specific control task.
+Unfortunately, this work was limited by the size of the task; which required a hand-annotated video dataset, and the type of task; which was restricted to deterministic controllable dynamics rather than a general Markov decision process.
+These limitations did not allow results to be extended to large numbers of states and long horizons, or to non-deterministic control problems.
+In this work, a more general approach to optimal control is taken, and the development of a new reinforcement learning benchmark now allows results to be easily scaled up.